Allo's Blog

 Ejaculation and Fertility: What You Need to Know

 Ejaculation is vital for fertility.
 During ejaculation, semen containing sperm cells is released, which are necessary for fertilization.
-Men with fertility issues may benefit from evaluating their semen quality through testing or consulting a healthcare provider.
+Individuals with fertility issues may benefit from evaluating their semen quality through testing or consulting a healthcare provider.

 Debunking Ejaculation Myths and Misconceptions